Mount Haruna: In popular culture

 The Japanese battlecruiser/Battleship Haruna was named after the Mount Haruna.

-The mountain was made famous in the manga series Initial D under the fictional name Akina (秋名), where the main character, Takumi Fujiwara, delivers tofu every day to a hotel uphill, and back down using his father's highly modified Toyota Sprinter Trueno (AE86).
-It is also where Takumi won his first few races.
+The mountain was made famous in the manga series Initial D under the fictional name Akina (秋名), where the main character, Takumi Fujiwara, delivers tofu every day to a hotel by the lake at the top of the hill, driving up and back down using his father's modified Toyota Sprinter Trueno (AE86).
+It is also where Takumi wins his first few races.
 It is the home course for the racing team called the Akina Speed Stars with which Takumi becomes closely associated.
-Later in the anime Takumi, due to his unbeatable track records and for his downhill driving technique, is popularly referred to as 'Akina's 86'.
+Later in the anime, Takumi, due to his unbeatable track records and for his downhill driving technique, is popularly referred to as 'Akina's 86'.

-The mountain is featured in the PlayStation 2 games Kaido Battle, Kaido Battle 2: Chain Reaction and Kaido Battle: Touge no Densetsu.
-It is also featured in the PC games Race Driver: GRID and Blur, although not realistically.
+The mountain road is featured in the games Kaido Battle, Kaido Battle 2: Chain Reaction and Kaido Battle: Touge no Densetsu.
+A section of the road is featured in Forza Horizon 6.
+Courses inspired by the mountain are also featured in the games Race Driver: GRID and Blur.